jnlltd/festivals/README.md

 * Maps that show festivals by location
 * Artist alerts - registered users can subscribe to an artist and will receive an email when that artist is added to a festival's lineup
-* Festival alerts - registered users can subscribe to an artist and will receive an email when that festival's lineup changes
+* Festival alerts - registered users can subscribe to a festival and will receive an email when that festival's lineup changes
 * Registered users can rate and review festivals
 * Reminders - registered users can request to receive a reminder about a festival by email up to 10 days before it starts